 The Act introduced the concept of ‘keeper liability’ for vehicles parked on private land, whereby the independent appeals service known as Parking on Private Land Appeals (POPLA) was also established.
 POPLA Assessors determine appeals submitted by motorists who have been issued with Parking Charges on private land.
 To lodge an appeal with POPLA, the motorist must first have sent an appeal (‘representations’) to the operator who issued the Parking Charge, with the initial outcome being that their appeal was rejected.
 POPLA is entirely independent of all parties to appeals, including the operator and the British Parking Association, as are the Assessors who make the determinations.

 Following the rejection of an appeal from CPP, motorists can appeal to POPLA.
 Guidance on how to submit an appeal to POPLA is included in the correspondence issued by CPP upon being notified of your unsuccessful appeal.
-Please note, the use of the POPLA service is for parking events which have taken place in England and Wales only.

 You can access the permit portal here.
 You will be asked to enter your unique reference number which will have been provided by your organisation.
 You will then be prompted to complete the online application form and submit your request for a permit.
 If you do not have a reference number, you must first speak with your organisation.